Margaret Mattson: Biography

-Nils and Margaret Mattson arrived in the colony of New Sweden, which comprised present-day Delaware, southeast Pennsylvania, southern New Jersey, and the very northeast corner of Maryland on May 20, 1654, on the ship Orn (the Eagle), first settling at a place known as Herring Island, in present-day New Castle County, Delaware.
+Nils and Margaret Mattson arrived in the colony of New Sweden, which comprised present-day Delaware, southeast Pennsylvania, southern New Jersey, and the very northeast corner of Maryland on May 20, 1654, on the ship Örn (the Eagle), first settling at a place known as Herring Island, in present-day New Castle County, Delaware.
 By 1670, they relocated to land by the Crum Creek in present-day Eddystone, Delaware County, Pennsylvania.

 Of Swedish-Finnish descent, Nils and Margaret were reputed healers working from Finnish tradition.
 Per land records, they had a batstow (bastu) or sauna/bathhouse, which the English would have found as strange and indecent, since both men and women would be inside unclothed, but they did tolerate it.

 The Swedes and Finns used their bathhouses in a similar way to the Lenape, though with some differences.
 In the Lenape’s bathhouses, known as sweat lodges, participants howled and made animal noises, each person imitating the creature connected to their spirit, while the Swedes and Finns reportedly did not.
 The bathhouses of the Swedes and Finns reportedly reached temperatures as high as 167 degrees fahrenheit.
 Using bundles of birch branches, they smacked themselves to stimulate circulation before running directly into cold water.
 In the winter, they rolled in the snow, an act believed to increase strength and vitality.
 The Swedes and Finns saw the bastu as ordinary, healthy, and spiritual.
 They had no shame in being nude together, because it was deeply rooted in cultural tradition.
 Because bastus were always built near water, the Matsons' bathhouse was almost certainly within a few running steps of Crum Creek, near their homestead.
-A life-size replica of a bastu can be visited today at the Swedish Homestead in Governor Printz Park, Essington, Pennsylvania, not far from where the Matsons once lived.
+A life-size replica of a bastu can be visited today at the Swedish Homestead in Governor Printz Park, Essington, Pennsylvania, not far from where the Mattsons once lived.

 In 1683/4, some of Margaret's neighbors claimed that she had bewitched cattle, among other charges.

 Charges of practicing witchcraft were brought before the Pennsylvania Provincial Council on 7th Day, 12th Month, 1683 (under Julian calendar).
 This occurred nineteen years after the Swedish territory became a British common law colony and subject to English Witchcraft Act 1603.
 Of note, Margaret would never have faced execution, as the harsh English criminal code was not adopted until 1718.
 In Penn’s colony, at the time of Margaret's trial, the most severe outcome for witchcraft was a peace bond, since the Great Law of Pennsylvania emphasized good behavior over harsh punishment.